jeelabs/esp-link/BOARDS.md

 patterns described in the README's LED indicators section.
 Follow the Wifi configuration details section thereafter.

-To connect a JeeNode to the esp-bridge to flash it or debug it, plug it into the FTDI port flipped-over, i.e. the component side of the JeeNode will be on the bottom and the components of the esp-bridge will be on the top.
+To connect a JeeNode to the esp-bridge to flash the AVR or debug it, plug it into the FTDI port flipped-over, i.e. the component side of the JeeNode will be on the bottom and the components of the esp-bridge will be on the top.
 (Yes, the FTDI port should have been reversed on the esp-bridge...)